rangle/ngCourse2/handout/testing/components/injecting-dependencies.md

 Let's take a look at how this is accomplished with the above unit test.

 We use `TestBed.initTestingEnvironment` to create a testing platform using `BrowserDynamicTestingModule` and `platformBrowserDynamicTesting` as arguments, which are also imported from angular and allow the application to be bootstrapped for testing.
 This is necessary for all unit tests that make use of `TestBed`.
-Notice that this platform is destroyed and reset before every new test runs.
+Notice that this platform is destroyed and reset before each test runs.

 We use `TestBed.configureTestingModule` to feed in any dependencies that our component requires.
 Here our component depends on the `QuoteService` to get data.
 We mock this data ourselves thus giving us control over what value we expect to show up.
 It is good practice to separate component testing from service testing - this makes it easier to test as you are only focusing on a single aspect of the application at a time.
 If your service or component fails, how will you know which one was the culprit?
 We inject the `QuoteService` dependency using our mock class `MockQuoteService`, where we will provide mock data for the component to consume.